-No, you don’t need a license.
+Yes, you do need a license.
 Please refer to the Licensing Terms and Documentation for any usage restrictions.
-Azure Maps has consumption-based pricing and requires no license agreement or upfront cost.
+Azure Maps has consumption-based pricing and requires no upfront cost.
 Pay only for what you consume and easily integrate your Azure Maps consumption into an existing Azure subscription or Enterprise Agreement.

 Gen2 is Azure Maps latest pricing tier, which gives users access to all map features with volume-based discounts.
 There is no throttling, and you only pay for the services you use.
 The legacy Gen1 offerings of S0 and S1 pricing categories are still available.
 For smaller applications, the S0 pricing tier may be right for you if the core geospatial APIs meet your service requirements.
 If you want more advanced capabilities for your application, consider the S1 pricing tier.
 Check out the pricing page for more information.

 Geocoding coverage varies by region and depends upon the road data coverage and the precision of the geocoding service.
 See coverage documentation.